-8. In the Password field, enter the password for logging into your organization's directory.

-LDAP passwords cannot include the <, > or space characters.
-Do not use non-English characters if you will be using the Kerberos authentication method.

-- 9. To enable the import of LDAP groups over SSL, select the Use Secure Connection check box.
+- 9. In the Password field, enter the password for logging into your organization's directory. - LDAP passwords cannot include the <, > or space characters.
+Do not use non-English characters if you will be using the Kerberos authentication method. - 10.
+To enable the import of LDAP groups over SSL, select the Use Secure Connection check box.
 If you selected this check box: - If the Policy Server should not perform certificate validation before starting the SSL session, select the Ignore Certificate Validation check box. - If the Policy Server should validate the certificate on each connection, leave the Ignore Certificate Validation check box cleared.
-In this case, if the certificate is invalid, user import fails and an event such as a log, trap, or email is created. - 10.
-If you do not want the connection to the server to be checked after you save the definition, make sure that the Do not check configuration settings on next save check box at the bottom of the window is NOT selected. - 11.
-Click Save. - 12.
-If you are ready to distribute and implement the changes in your system devices, click 🛷
+In this case, if the certificate is invalid, user import fails and an event such as a log, trap, or email is created. - 11.
+If required, select Connect to Global Catalog for groups and users search, and enter the port number. - 12.
+If you do not want the connection to the server to be checked after you save the definition, make sure that the Do not check configuration settings on next save check box at the bottom of the window is NOT selected. - 13.
+Click Save. - 14.
+If you are ready to distribute and implement the changes in your system devices, click ...